-This can include human rights concerns at work, since they must be filed through the Ontario Human Rights Commission rather than through the union, like other complaints.
+One such scenario is when you have human rights concerns at work.
+These need to be addressed through the Ontario Human Rights Commission rather than the union’s grievance process.

 Most employees in Ontario receive their rights through the Employment Standards Act (ESA).
 The ESA sets the standards of employment in Ontario and ensures that employers are complying with the law.
 If a non-unionized employee has a complaint against their employer, they can file a complaint with the Ministry of Labour to make their employers comply.
 Similarly, employees who experience a human rights violation can file an application through the Human Rights Tribunal of Ontario to have their issue addressed.

 For unionized employees, the process looks a bit different.
-Rather than relying on the ESA exclusively, unions will usually have a contract with their employer that determines employee rights.
+Rather than relying on the ESA exclusively, unions will usually have a collective agreement with their employer that determines employee rights.